-Easter.
-It’s a time of year when churches have an opportunity second only to Christmas in attracting visitors.
+It’s a time of year when churches have an opportunity shared only with Christmas in attracting visitors.
 Hopefully all of God’s churches will be packed Easter Sunday.
 That’s my prayer.

 We’ve had months of praying, planning and preparing.
 We’ve done all we can do, but God is ultimately in charge of all that happens in our church – and yours.